 At the Delaware Children's Museum, children of all ages are encouraged to discover and explore their own potential with a wide variety of interactive exhibits and experiences.
 Located in the Big Yellow Building in Riverfront Wilmington, the Children's Museum will teach kids about engineering, art, mathematics, and more through the power of play time.
 Exhibits like "The Power of Me" will teach children what their bodies are capable of, and "Structures" will allow visitors to explore the worlds of architecture and engineering.
 Kids will love the Tree Pavilion and the art studio, where they can express their creativity in a structured and fun environment.
 The Delaware Children's Museum is open daily except for Mondays.

 Delaware Seashore State Park is surrounded by the Atlantic Ocean, Rehoboth Bay, and Indian River Bay, which makes it the perfect destination for beachgoers.
-Swimming and sunbathing on the sandy beaches of this park are very popular pastimes, with lifeguards on patrol from 9am to 5pm daily during the summer.
+Swimming and sunbathing on the sandy beaches of this park are very popular pastimes, with lifeguards on patrol during certain hours in the summer.
 But beyond that, Delaware Seashore State Park is also a haven for visitors who want to go fishing or boating, as there are many different options for water access and even a special access pier designed so that the disabled or elderly can also go fishing.
 Visitors who want more than just a day at the beach will love Burton Island or Thompson Island, where there are hiking trails and salt marshes available for exploration.

 Delmarva Peninsula is comprised not only of Delaware but also of Maryland and Virginia.
 Even though it is connected to the mainland, Delmarva has a distinct island mentality that is evident from the moment you arrive.
 It's a region with delicious food from both land and sea and is famous for blue crabs.
 Along its many coasts are beaches and marinas, making it a great destination for water-lovers or beach-goers.
 Rehoboth Beach is incredibly appealing to visitors, with an eternal summer vibe and plenty of bars, restaurants, and nightlife for its guests to enjoy, not to mention the amazing sandy beaches.